 Hybrid solar systems are grid-connected system that include a solar battery to store solar energy and reuse at times when there is no solar power (i.e. night-time).
 Solar Batteries provide an excellent back-up power source and an ability to make greater use of your solar power, however at their current pricing they do not offer a great return on investment.
 In fact, in 48 scenarios we recently modelled across every state in Australia, none provided a payback period under 8 years and most scenarios were over 20 years.
-Given a typical battery expected lifetime is 10 years, this explains why less than 1 in 10 households are installing a battery with solar.
+Given a typical lifetime of a modern battery is 10 years, you can see why less than 1 in 10 households are currently installing a battery with solar.

 How Does Solar Power Save you Money?

 In order to assess whether it’s a worthwhile investment, first its important to understand how having solar panels installed will reduce your electricity bill.
 We are ignoring the environmental benefits for now!